codex-team/hawk.collector/README.md

 For now we support RabbitMQ as a general AMQP broker.
 We declare a durable **exchange** with `errors` name.
-The valid payload JSON from `Request` structure goes directly to the exchange with the route specified by `catcher_type` value.
+The valid payload JSON from `Request` structure goes directly to the exchange with the route specified by `catcherType` value.

 # Test

-Run Hawk.catcher as described in the previous section.
+Run Hawk.collector as described in the previous section.
 Run load tests

 ```python